How to Help Stop Asian Hate in America

-Friday, March 26 is the National Day of Action and Healing to Stop Asian Hate.
+Friday, March 26 is a national Day of Action and Healing to Stop Asian Hate.

 Since the COVID-19 pandemic, there has been a sharp increase in the number of reported attacks, slurs and hate crimes against Asian Americans across the country.